osherjacobs/LabWork_Findings/golden-dmsa-bad-successor.md

 The behavior is inherent to the current KDS/gMSA/dMSA architecture.
 No vendor patch exists as of May 2026, and Microsoft treats it as expected design — KDS root key access requires DA/EA/SYSTEM by design.

-Semperis documents a sanitization path involving KDS root key rotation, primarily detailed for gMSAs.
+Semperis documents a sanitization path involving KDS root key rotation (primarily detailed for gMSAs, with similar principles applicable to dMSAs).
 Microsoft provides official recovery guidance for Golden gMSA attacks but no dedicated dMSA-specific remediation documentation exists as of May 2026.

 The rotation process is not equivalent to krbtgt double reset.
 It cannot be executed cleanly in a single maintenance window and carries significant service disruption risk due to caching behaviour across endpoints.